nhandelman1/nhandelman1.github.io/about.md

 #### Short Version

-I am seeking employment as a quantitative analyst, quantitative developer, quantitative trader, software engineer or related role at a firm in the investing, banking or wider financial industry.
+I am seeking employment as an entry level quantitative analyst, quantitative developer, quantitative trader, software engineer or related role at a firm in the investing, banking or wider financial industry.
 These roles all combine software development, mathematics, finance and a challenging environment into one package.

 #### Long(er) Version